dysmalpy/dysmalpy/docs/how_to_build_and_deploy_documentation.rst

     $ make html

-The ```Makefle``` document that is executed using the command above has the important paths and the instrucitons for Sphinx so it should not be changed, unless strictly necessary.
+The ```Makefle``` document that is executed using the command above has the important paths and the instructions for Sphinx so it should not be changed, unless strictly necessary.
 The built .html docs will go under ```/afs/mpe/astrosoft/dysmalpy/dysmalpy/docs/_build/html```

 **4. Copy the built docs to the live server**